 - Given an unsorted array A and a number k, find the maximum sum sub string in the array such that its sum is divisible by k.

 1 mark each and 0.25 negative mark.

 Few MCQs were based on data Structures, algorithms, oops and Operating Systems, 1 or 2 from logical reasoning, networking and DBMS each.

 Every interview round started with the cliche “tell me about yourself” and ended with “do you have any questions”.

-- Given a log file with product id and corresponding customer id for the products searched on amazon, you need to find the most viewed product at the end of the day.
+- Given a log file with product id and corresponding customer id for the products searched on Amazon, you need to find the most viewed product at the end of the day.
 If a product is viewed multiple times by a single customer its view count is increased only by 1.
-Number of products are very large so sorting, heap or hashing of product Ids is not feasible.
+The number of products is very large so sorting, heap or hashing of product Ids is not feasible.

 Production level code for insert and search in a trie was required.